utiasASRL/vtr3_gui/README.md

 ```bash
 cd vtr-ui/node_modules/babel-preset-react-app/
 ```
-- then open dependencies.js, change it to the following
+- then open dependencies.js, change it to the following (changes are commmented out with !!!)
 ```javascript
 /**
  * Copyright (c) 2015-present, Facebook, Inc.